chem330/chem330.github.io/project/index.md

 *You may need to make solutions and gather equipment as part of your lab work, even if they were provided during previous labs.
 The main exceptions to this will be any solutions requiring the use of concentrated acids or bases, or exceptionally toxic chemicals (e.g. mercury).*

+## Laboratory Practice

+It is imperative that you avoid contamination during your lab work to avoid inaccurate results!
+Remember to wash all glassware with Alconox and warm water and then rinse it three times with deionized water prior to beginning analysis.
+(The exception to this is the phosphate analysis -- remember that Alconox contains a high percentage of phosphate!)
+Do not assume the glassware is clean!

+It is also important that your results are as accurate and precise as possible.
+Remember to use the right glassware for each sitution.
+  - Use volumetric pipettes to deliver a specified volume.
+Do not combine pipettes to get a desired volume; instead, find the pipette of appropriate volume (or ask for one if you can't find it).
+  - Use volumetric flasks to contain a specified volume.
+  - Record all certain digits plus one uncertain digit when writing down data.

+It is also important that you have high statistical confidence in the data.
+Measure all samples in triplicate and report

+## Required Analyses

 **You should conduct the following analyses on your samples:**

+\note{ As you work through the following methods, make sure to keep track of any deviations you make from the standard method provided.
+For example, if the method calls for sodium chloride and you use potassium chloride instead, make that clear. }

 - Nitrate (Colorimetric/NitraVer 5 Method)
+   - Passing $R^2 > 0.990$
+   - Passing QC is $\pm 10\%$ of the expected value
+   - Analyze samples in triplicate
+   - Report as mg nitrate per L with 95% confidence interval
   \note{ You must use the Agilent 8453 Diode Array UV-visible Spectrometer for this analysis.
 You will need to get trained by [Matt Burleson](https://www.wcu.edu/faculty/mburleson.aspx), CHPH Instrumentation Specialist prior to using the instrument.
 Please contact him to arrange training.}
 - Phosphate (Colorimetric Method)
+   - Passing $R^2 > 0.990$
+   - Passing QC is $\pm 10\%$ of the expected value
+   - Analyze samples in triplicate
+   - Report as mg phosphate per L with 95% confidence interval
   \note{ You must use the Agilent 8453 Diode Array UV-visible Spectrometer for this analysis.
 You will need to get trained by [Matt Burleson](https://www.wcu.edu/faculty/mburleson.aspx), CHPH Instrumentation Specialist prior to using the instrument.
 Please contact him to arrange training.}
 - Alkalinity (potentiometric titration - use the [USGS Method](https://pubs.usgs.gov/twri/twri9a6/twri9a66/twri9a_chapter6.6._v3.pdf))
+   - Analyze samples in triplicate
+   - Make sure to standardize your acid against a primary standard
+   - Report as mg/L CaCO$_3$ using the Gran plot method and give the 95% confidence interval
 - Hardness (complexometric titration with EDTA - use [EPA Method 130.1](https://www.epa.gov/sites/default/files/2015-08/documents/method_130-1_1971.pdf))
+   - Analyze each sample in triplicate
+   - Make sure to standardize your EDTA against a primary standard
+   - Report as mg CaCO$_3$ per L with 95% confidence interval
 - Total Dissolved Solids (gravimetric - use [EPA Method 160.1](https://www.nemi.gov/methods/method_summary/5212/))
+   - Report your results as mg filterable residue per L
+   - *If you have enough sample* perform this analysis in triplicate and provide the 95% confidence interval
 - Dissolved Oxygen (collected at site using YSI meter)
 - Temperature (collected at site using YSI meter)
 - Conductivity (use the electrode provided in class)
 - Total Anions (use [EPA Method 300.0](https://www.epa.gov/sites/default/files/2015-08/documents/method_300-0_rev_2-1_1993.pdf))
+   - Use 5 standards that bracket your sample(s).
+   - A passing standard curve will have an $R^2 > 0.9995$.
+   - Use a rinse blank after your high standard
+   - A passing QC is $\pm 10\%$ of the expected value; run the QC after your standards, after every 10 samples, and always finish the run with a QC.
+   - Analyze samples in triplicate
+   - Analyze blanks once each (field blank, rinse blank, and lab/reagent blank)
+   - Report results as mg nitrate per L with 95% confidence interval
   \note{ You must use the Ion Chromatograph for this analysis.
 You will need to get trained by [Matt Burleson](https://www.wcu.edu/faculty/mburleson.aspx), CHPH Instrumentation Specialist prior to using the instrument.
 Please contact him to arrange training.}

 **If time / resources allow, we will also complete one or more of the following:**